HalfSquare/MonteCarloSimulation/architecture_design/architecture-design.md

 | Max McMurray | Software Developer |
 | Michael Behan | Software Developer |

 As this is a team project, we decided that is was most appropriate for everyone to receive the role of a software developer.
 This means that everyone within the group has the same role, and therefore no one it taking charge of the project as a whole.
-Instead we will have a rotation which will allow each team member to be a scrum master and minute taker for at least one sprint.
-(Please read 4.2.2 - Project Management Development Technique for more details.)
+Instead, we will have a rotation that will allow each team member to be a scrum master and minute taker for at least one sprint.

 #### 4.2.2 Project Management Development technique

 We will be using the _Agile method_ in order to develop our product.
-In particular, we will be using the Scrum methodology of Agile, and will assign a new Scrum master to each new sprint.
-Our sprints will be two weeks long, and we will also conduct a bi-weekly retrospective discussing what went wrong/right in the previous sprint, and a bi-weekly meeting with senior manager.
+In particular, we will be using the Scrum methodology of Agile and will assign a new Scrum master to each new sprint.
+Our sprints will be two weeks long, and we will also conduct a bi-weekly retrospective discussing what went wrong/right in the previous sprint, and a weekly meeting with our senior manager.

-At each meeting we will also be taking minutes.
-This will be recorded in the 'timetable for miiuntes, scrum master and project' and the minute taker will be rotated between the group members in-coordination with our sprints.
+At each meeting, we will also be taking minutes.
+This will be recorded in the 'timetable for minutes, scrum master and project' and the minute taker will be rotated between the group members’ in-coordination with our sprints.

 In order to focus our intentions and be very clear about our main goal for the week, we will be recording this on a wiki page as well.
-This page also contains a timetable which details who is the scrum master and minute taker the week.
+This page also contains a timetable which details who is the scrum master and minute-taker the week.

 * [Timetable for minutes, scrum master and project](Project/Minute-and-Scrum-Master-Timetable)